ziwuyolanda/ziwuyolanda.github.io/_pages/cv.md

     * We ultimately concluded that FV-429 reverses the EMT phenomenon and ultimately impacts the invasion and migration of tumor cells in human prostate cancer by inhibiting glycolysis

-* 5-FU resistance mediated by FOS gene and its mechanism(Leader), 2019.2-2020.12\
+* __5-FU resistance mediated by FOS gene and its mechanism(Leader)__, 2019.2-2020.12\
 _Research project assisted by Prof.Zhao in China Pharmaceutical University_\
 _*Founded by National College Students’ Innovation and Entrepreneurship Training Program_
-  * Description: The aim of this study is to investigate the relevance and role of the FOS gene in the process of 5-FU resistance in colorectal cancer, and to explore the downstream regulated proteins influenced by it.
+  * _**Description**_: The aim of this study is to investigate the relevance and role of the FOS gene in the process of 5-FU resistance in colorectal cancer, and to explore the downstream regulated proteins influenced by it.
-  * Contribution: Literature review, data processing, Conducting biochemical experiments, cellular experiments, and animal experiments, etc.
+  * _**Contribution**_:
+    * We discovered that the FOS gene is associated with the 5-FU resistance mechanism in colorectal cancer.
+    * Further investigation revealed that the FOS gene enhances the stemness of colorectal cancer cells by regulating the Nango transcription factor, thereby inducing drug resistance.
+    * In the end, we successfully reversed drug resistance by using the small molecule inhibitor natural flavonoid GL-V9 targeting the FOS gene, demonstrating that this small molecule can serve as a targeted inhibitor of the FOS gene.
 Scholarships, Grants and Awards
 ======
 * Scholarships